What we do

 What happens during a calibration?

-3. Adjust user menus based on your viewing environment and components (standard and high-definition TV, digital cable, satellite, off-air HDTV, progressive scan DVD, Blu-ray, computer game systems, etc.).
+- Adjust user menus based on your viewing environment and components (standard and high-definition TV, digital cable, satellite, off-air UHD TV, progressive scan DVD, Blu-ray, computer game systems, etc.).

 Unlike the more common calibration which adjusts only user controls and grayscale, Cinetune's training and equipment allows us to also optimize gamma and color space.

-When we're done, your HDTV should produce an image that is as close as possible to what would be seen on a professional post-production monitor.
-That means your TV should:
+When we're done, your UHD TV should produce an image that is as close as possible to what would be seen on a professional post-production monitor.
+That means your display should:

 *While D65 grayscale is the standard color temperature for the vast majority of content, creating a special warmer D55 color temperature for viewing older black-and-white films is often possible and can be arranged for the classic movie buff.

 Any TV can benefit from calibration!
-For the best results, your new TV should have at least 100 hours of use.
+For the best results, your new display should have at least 100 hours of use.
 That gives the electronics a chance to stabilize, so your calibration will hold better.
-Plus it saves you the hassle and expense of having to do a second calibration if your TV turns out to be defective.
+Plus it saves you the hassle and expense of having to do a second calibration if your equipment turns out to be defective.

 Our standard video calibration is $375 for flat-panel TVs and $475 for projectors.
 The calibration process typically takes 3 to 4 hours, although it can vary depending on the display and components.